 “If you want more flowers Victoria, I can pick some for you,” the soldier suggested.

-“Yes, please,” she returned then backed away from the trees with a look relief on her face.
+“Yes, please,” she returned then withdrew from the trees with a look relief on her face.

-He approached and Barnaby sank lower knowing this soldier might be more on guard for alleged specters waiting at the woods’ edge.
+He approached and Levi sank lower knowing this soldier might be on guard for alleged specters waiting at the woods’ edge.

-The soldier knelt down with his musket still in hand and picked two flowers for her.
-He turned and held them out.
+The soldier knelt with his musket still in hand and picked two flowers for her.

 She nodded vigorously.
 He stood and handed her the flowers.
 “Why don’t we go inside?
 I’ll tell you the story again about my boat ride over here.”